ansible/ansible/docs/docsite/rst/reference_appendices/general_precedence.rst

 Ansible will use the first ``ansible.cfg`` file found, all others are ignored.

 Environment variables have a higher precedence than entries in ``ansible.cfg``.
-If you have environment variables set, they override the settings in whichever ``ansible.cfg`` file Ansible loads.
+If you have environment variables set on your control node, they override the settings in whichever ``ansible.cfg`` file Ansible loads.
 The value of any given environment variable follows normal shell precedence: the last value defined overwrites previous values.
-(TODO: Does Ansible use the envvars defined on the control node or on the managed node?)

 Command-line options
 ^^^^^^^^^^^^^^^^^^^^